rapoliveira/MulensModel/exploring_MulensModel/README.md

 The configuration of the YAML file is as follows.
 The key `phot_settings` contains a list of dictionaries with the key `name`, and optionally `add_2450000` (True or False) and `phot_fmt` (mag or flux).
-If the value of `name` is a directory, all the photometry files inside it will be executed in the fitting process.
+If the value of `name` is a directory, all its photometry files will be executed in the fitting process.
 If `name` is a file, it will be used for the only fitting.
-The photometry file should be in .dat format with at least three columns, e.g., time, magnitude and magnitude error.
+Photometry files should be in `.dat` format with at least three columns, e.g., time, magnitude and magnitude error.

 The rest of the YAML file is formatted as in example_16 except for the key `additional_inputs`, which can contain these optional keys:
 - `t_peaks`: name of file with bump times or False.
 If the file is given, it should have columns with names 'obj_id', 't_peak' and 't_peak_2'.
 Default is False.